borntofrappe/rho/README.md

 - a long press on the tile should allow to select the tile, with the ultimate goal of deleting the piece

+### lists

+The application differentiates tasks first showing unfinished tasks and then, optionally, completed ones.
+The demo creates a stateless widget `Tasks` which receives a list of tasks and uses `ListView.separated` to display the individual tiles.
+It is necessary to set `shrinkWrap` to `true` to have Flutter evaluate the size of the widgets, which might create [issues](https://api.flutter.dev/flutter/widgets/ScrollView/shrinkWrap.html) as the lists grow in size and animations.

+To optionally show the completed variant use an `ExpansionTile` widget with a custom icon in place of the one added in the `trailing` field.
+Remove this default setting the field to an empty widget like `ExcludeSemantics`.

 ## app

 ### empty_state